 Where Can I Find Acai?

-Unless you’re lucky enough to live where you have access to fresh acai berries, you’ll need to look for frozen acai puree, freeze-dried powder, or juice.
+But, unless you’re lucky enough to live where you have access to fresh acai berries, you’ll need to look for frozen acai puree, freeze-dried powder, or juice.
 These products can be found in some grocery stores (I found frozen, unsweetened acai puree at Trader Joe’s!), health food stores, and even online.
-Good news: both the flash-freezing and freeze-drying methods lock in the majority of acai’s nutrients!
-And, acai’s antioxidant levels stay high over time, which is why acai oil is used in many beauty products.
+And, good news: both the flash-freezing and freeze-drying methods lock in the majority of acai’s nutrients!
+Plus, acai’s antioxidant levels stay high over time, which is why acai oil is used in many beauty products.

 But, it’s important to know that, while acai juice contains some nutrients, it’s generally far less nutritious than the puree or powder.
 Acai juice is filtered to remove some of the pulp, so it tends to be lower in fiber and antioxidants.
-And, because acai is so low in sugar, many juices (and even some brands of acai puree) are packed with added sugars—be sure to read the nutrition labels!
+And, because acai is so low in sugar, many juices (and even some brands of acai puree) contain tons of added sugars.
+So, be sure to read the nutrition labels carefully!

-Once you get your hands on some acai, there are plenty of ways to use it.
+Once you get your hands on some acai, there are plenty of ways you can use it.
 Get ready for an explosion of flavor, nutrients, and that vibrant purple color!
 Acai bowls are the classic way to enjoy acai, but there are plenty of other fun ways to incorporate it into recipes, too.
-Check out these insanely beautiful acai recipes—some of them are from my Acai video, some are from other places online—and they’re all VEGAN or vegan-friendly!
+Check out these insanely beautiful acai recipes—some of them are from my acai video, some are from other places online.
+And, they’re all VEGAN or vegan-friendly!